Finding Your Perfect Rowing Machine: A No-Nonsense Guide

 Chains are the tough guys of the rowing world.
 They’ll probably outlast your enthusiasm for working out, but they’re a bit high-maintenance.
 They need regular greasing, and sometimes, they’ll jump off track like a derailed train (usually right in the middle of your best workout).

 Straps are like low-maintenance friends.
 They work without fuss, muss, or greasing and are surprisingly tough.
-But like a favorite pair of jeans, they’ll eventually wear out, primarily if the whole family uses the machine.
+But like a favorite pair of jeans, they’ll eventually wear out, especially if the whole family uses the machine.
 Pro tip: If you choose a strap model, grab a spare when you buy the machine.
 It’s like having a spare tire—you might not need it, but you’ll be glad you have it when you do.

 Here’s the deal with footplates – you’ve got three options, each with perks.